At the mall, on the bus: Muslim women say racist incidents are now part of daily life

-At the beginning of the Iftar, a man sang into a microphone on the stage.
-At one point during his song, waiters emerged with platters full of food.
+At the beginning of the Iftar, a man led a prayer on the stage.
+At one point during the prayer, waiters emerged with platters full of food.
 They poured water and Jallab, a sweet and fragrant drink with slices of almond, into people's glasses.

 It had been more than 12 hours since most of the people in the room had ingested anything.